fullfacing/keycloak4s/README.md

 A Scala-based middleware API for [Keycloak](https://www.keycloak.org/).

-keycloak4s is an opinionated Scala built API that serves as a bridge between any Scala project and a Keycloak server, allowing access to the server's [Admin API](https://www.keycloak.org/docs-api/6.0/rest-api/index.html) as well as providing adapters to validate Keycloak's access tokens and authorize requests via a JSON config file inspired by their [policy enforcement configuration](https://www.keycloak.org/docs/latest/authorization_services/index.html#_enforcer_filter).
+keycloak4s is an opinionated Scala built API that serves as a bridge between any Scala project and a Keycloak server, allowing access to the server's [Admin API](https://www.keycloak.org/docs-api/6.0/rest-api/index.html) as well as providing adapters to validate Keycloak's bearer tokens and authorize requests via a JSON config file inspired by their [policy enforcement configuration](https://www.keycloak.org/docs/latest/authorization_services/index.html#_enforcer_filter).

 The project is split into the following modules, each as a separate dependency:
 * `keycloak4s-core`: Contains core functionality and shared models across other modules.
 * `keycloak4s-admin`: Allows access to Keycloak's [Admin API][Admin-API].
 Utilizes SoftwareMill's [sttp](https://github.com/softwaremill/sttp) and Cats Effect' [Concurrent](https://typelevel.org/cats-effect/typeclasses/concurrent.html) to allow for customization of the HTTP client and concurrency monad to be used, respectively.
 * `keycloak4s-admin-monix`: A more concrete implementation of keycloak-admin using [Monix][Monix].
 Contains additional reactive streaming functionality.
-* `keycloak4s-akka-http`: A client adapter capable of validating Keycloak's access tokens and providing authorization for [Akka-HTTP][Akka-Http] requests.
+* `keycloak4s-akka-http`: A client adapter capable of validating Keycloak's bearer tokens and providing authorization for [Akka-HTTP][Akka-Http] requests.

 ### Contents
 1. [Installation](#Installation)